box/box-python-sdk-gen/docs/retention_policies.md

 ### Arguments

 - policy_name `str`
-  - The name for the retention policy
+  - The name for the retention policy.
 - description `Optional[str]`
   - The additional text description of the retention policy.
 - policy_type `CreateRetentionPolicyPolicyType`